greenbone/docs/src/architecture.rst

 ============

 The Greenbone Community Edition consists of a framework with several services.
-It is developed as part of the commercial `Greenbone Enterprise`_ product line .
+It is developed as part of the commercial `Greenbone Enterprise`_ product line.

-The Greenbone Community Edition was originally built as a community project named `OpenVAS`_ and is primarily developed and forwarded by Greenbone Networks.
+The Greenbone Community Edition was originally built as a community project named `OpenVAS`_ and is primarily developed and forwarded by `Greenbone`_.

 The architecture for the Greenbone Community Edition is grouped into three major parts:

-* Executable scan application that runs vulnerability tests (VT) against target systems
+* Executable scanner applications that run vulnerability tests (VT) against target systems
 * Greenbone Vulnerability Manager Daemon (gvmd)
 * Greenbone Security Assistant (GSA) with the Greenbone Security Assistant Daemon (gsad)

 .. tabs::

    .. tab:: 22.4